alexyorke/git-pr-switch/README.md

 - if not, it will switch to the previous branch the user was on
 - re-apply all stashed changes if there was changes originally

+This means that it will preserve any git stashes that you have; it won't apply a stash that was stashed before invoking this program.

 ## How to run